History of Fani Willis in Timeline

 January 9, 2023: Special Grand Jury Dissolved

-August 14, 2023: Indictment of Trump and Others on 41 Charges
+August 14, 2023: Trump Indicted on 41 Charges

-On August 14, 2023, Fani Willis' office indicted Donald Trump and 18 others on 41 charges, including 13 charges against Trump.
+On August 14, 2023, Fani Willis' office indicted Donald Trump and 18 others on 41 charges.

-November 27, 2023: Young Thug Trial Begins
+November 27, 2023: Trial of Young Thug and YSL Members Began

-2023: Used RICO Statute to Prosecute Donald Trump
+2023: Used RICO statute to prosecute Donald Trump

 January 8, 2024: Motion to Disqualify Willis Filed

-February 15, 2024: Evidentiary Hearing on Willis' Disqualification Begins
+February 15, 2024: Evidentiary Hearing Started

-On February 15, 2024, Judge Scott F. McAfee began an evidentiary hearing to consider the motion to disqualify Fani Willis due to her relationship with Nathan Wade.
+On February 15, 2024, Judge Scott F. McAfee started an evidentiary hearing regarding the motion to disqualify Fani Willis.

-In May 2024, the Georgia Court of Appeals agreed to hear an appeal to revisit whether Fani Willis should be removed from the Trump case due to her relationship with Nathan Wade.
+In May 2024, the Georgia Court of Appeals agreed to hear an appeal to revisit whether Fani Willis should be removed.

 October 31, 2024: Young Thug Enters Guilty Plea

-November 2024: Willis Won Reelection Bid
+November 2024: Willis Wins Reelection Bid

 2024: House Judiciary Committee Subpoenaed Willis

-January 8, 2025: Willis' Office Ordered to Pay Judicial Watch
+January 8, 2025: Willis' office ordered to pay Judicial Watch over $20,000